 \subsection{Three Lemmas}

 First, we analyse the contribution to symbol of even rows in the partition.
-Added an even row to a partition, the result partition is still in the same theory. \textit{Excepting appending the extra 0, the processes of the computation of symbol are the same in the $B_n$, $C_n$, and $D_n$ theories.} \begin{lemma} For the partition $\lambda(\lambda_1=\cdots=\lambda_a>\cdots),(a>2b)$, the symbol has the following form
+Added an even row, the result partition is still in the same theory. \textit{The processes of the computation of symbol are the same in the $B_n$, $C_n$, and $D_n$ theories excepting an extra 0 appended.} \begin{lemma} For the partition $\lambda(\lambda_1=\cdots=\lambda_a>\cdots),(a>2b)$, the symbol has the following form